 Intern in China and Hong Kong

 Experience the benefits of accelerating your international professional skills while working and living in the vibrant cities of Shanghai or Hong Kong.
-Placements available in a wide range of disciplines from one month to one year.
+Placements available in a wide range of disciplines from 1 to 3 months.

 An internship in China or Hong Kong will help grow your career and open doors.
 Your internship will be customised in length and matched to your interests.
 You can expect to gain practical skills in your area of study and really boost your CV with international work experience.
 Our Intern in China and Hong Kong placements are offered in Shanghai and Hong Kong.
 Placements in Beijing may be possible by special request, but cannot be guaranteed.
 Internship placements are in English, however, placements in Mandarin (in mainland China) and Cantonese (in Hong Kong) may also be available.

 Some feature of your internship program will include:

 Customised placement – An internship is an opportunity to work on your career goals as well as specific interests, and those personal skills are just waiting to be explored.
 We take that all into account with a customised internship that will maximise every moment of your placement.